 The work appears to have paid off.
 Dan Sultzbach, Concord’s marketing director, tells New Media Retailer that the company’s Cyber Monday 2018 promotions brought in an additional $20,000 in revenue.
 Those are attractive numbers for any brick-and-mortar retailers, especially considering that’s essentially just one storefront.

-Taking your business online requires work, but it shouldn’t be a shot in the dark.
+Whether it’s pet food, or cbd oil drop shipping, taking your business online requires work, but it shouldn’t be a shot in the dark.
 E-commerce provides businesses troves of data and customer feedback, and it’s a sales channel that can complement your existing brick-and-mortar locations.

 The key to making e-commerce work is being able to measure results.
 Here are the tasks to assess and the KPIs to track when opening up an online storefront.

 Just as in brick-and-mortar retail, there is a cost associated with getting people to your e-commerce shop.
 In the physical world, that cost might be premium rents to capture foot traffic from the sidewalk.
 Online, that cost might come from Facebook, Instagram or Google ads, the blog posts you write to attract organic traffic, or perhaps influencers you’ve partnered with.